Think about a Brand. A company that sells computer and other things tech is creative, innovative, expensive, adored, and has a clean and cool design.

 Even if it is a cut-throat competition and the difference is just a thin line, try to create a perception of difference.

 Basically, you have to tell your story through advertisements, endorsements, movies, innovative products, slogans, events, partnerships.
 Anything.

-There is a (real or fabricated) difference between Coke and Pepsi, UPS and Fedex, McDonald’s and KFC, Gucci and Luis Vuitton, Nike and Reebook and lot others.
+There is a (real or fabricated) difference between Coke and Pepsi, UPS and FedEx, McDonald’s and KFC, Gucci and Luis Vuitton, Nike and Reebok, and lot of others.

-Coke has spent millions of dollar to strategically distance itself from Pepsi through advertisements.
-It creatively positioned itself as a happy and edgy brand that is constantly pushing the message of “love” between humans.
+Coke has spent millions of dollars to strategically distance itself from Pepsi through advertisements.
+It creatively positioned itself as a happy and edgy brand that is constantly pushing the message of“love” between humans.